-302.4.1.2.1.4.5 Photographic records.
+302.2.3.1.2.1.3.5 Photographic records.
 A photographic record of the test.

-302.4.1.2.2 Burner or wood crib placement.
-Placement of the burner or wood crib shall be in accordance with UL 1715, with the measured distance between the burner or crib and the interior surface of the assembly as described in Figure 1.

-302.4.1.3 Special Approval.
-When the spray-applied foam plastic insulation is intended to be installed exposed to the interior of the building either with or without a protective covering or coating, the spray-applied foam plastic insulation shall be qualified by room corner fire tests described in Section 302.4.1.1, 304.1.1.2 or as permitted in Section 2603.9 of the International Building Code or Section R316.6 of the International Residential Code.
+302.2.3.1.3 Special Approval (Alternative Thermal Barrier Assembly).
+When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative thermal barrier assembly, the assembly shall be qualified by one or more of the following methods:

+Room corner fire tests in Section 302.2.3.1.1 or 302.2.3.1.2.

+Other fire tests related to actual end-use configurations as permitted in Section 2603.9 of the International Building Code or Section R316.6 of the International Residential Code, as applicable.

-When nonprescriptive coverings or coatings are used to cover the spray-applied foam plastic insulation, the thickness of the covering shall be identified in units appropriate for the specific covering or coating.
+When a covering or coating is used to cover the spray-applied foam plastic insulation, the thickness of the covering shall be identified in units appropriate for the specific covering or coating.
 In the case of liquid-applied coatings, the installed thickness (in mils), in both wet film thickness and dry film thickness, and the corresponding application rate (in square feet per gallon) shall be identified and included in the test report.

-302.4.1.4 FM 4880 or UL 1040.
+302.2.3.1.4 FM 4880 or UL 1040.
 Where the spray-applied foam plastic assembly is tested in accordance with FM 4880 or UL 1040 the assembly is limited to use in areas with a minimum clear ceiling height of 20 feet (6096 mm).

-302.5 Use without a Code-prescribed Ignition Barrier.
-When the spray-applied foam plastic insulation is intended to be installed without the use of a code-prescribed ignition barrier separating the insulation from the interior of the attic or crawl space, the requirements of Section 302.5.1 or 302.5.2, respectively, shall be complied with.
+302.2.4 Alternative Ignition Barrier Assembly.
+When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e. without the use of a code-prescribed ignition barrier separating the insulation from the interior of the attic or crawl space), the requirements of Section 302.2.4.1 or 302.2.4.2, respectively, shall be complied with.
 All testing shall be conducted with the foam plastic installed at the maximum density and maximum thickness intended for use over the substrates, as described in the test standard.

-302.5.1 Testing for Use in Attics with Alternatives to Code-prescribed Ignition Barrier.
+302.2.4.1 Testing for Alternative Ignition Barrier Assembly for Use in Attics.

-302.5.1.1 General.
-When the spray-applied foam plastic insulation is intended to be installed without a code-prescribed ignition barrier it shall be qualified by testing as specified in either Section 302.5.1.2 (Test Method A) or 302.5.1.3 (Test Method B).
+302.2.4.1.1 General.
+When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e. without a code-prescribed ignition barrier), the assembly shall be qualified by testing as set forth in either Section 302.2.4.1.2 (Test Method A) or 302.2.4.1.3 (Test Method B).
+Assemblies tested in accordance with Section 302.2.4.1.2 or 302.2.4.1.3 are acceptable for installation on all construction planes.
 The requirements of this section apply to both an exposed spray-applied foam plastic insulation or to a spray-applied foam plastic insulation system using a covering.

-302.5.1.2 Test Method A. When Test Method A is used, testing shall be performed in accordance with NFPA 286 with the modifications specified in Sections 302.5.1.2.1 and 302.5.1.2.2 and shall use one of the configurations specified in Section 302.5.1.2.2.1 or Section 302.5.1.2.2.2.2.
+302.2.4.1.2 Test Method A. When Test Method A is used, testing shall be performed in accordance with NFPA 286 with the modifications specified in Sections 302.2.4.1.2.1 and 302.2.4.1.2.2 and shall use one of the configurations specified in Section 302.2.4.1.2.2.1 or Section 302.2.4.1.2.2.2.